 WATERBIRD

-This photo, taken by Frank Herbert, is of Waterbird alighting following the second successful flight on 25 November 1911.
-It depicts the operation of the stepped float as to the extent to which it is in contact with the surface.
-On 25 November 1911, at Windermere, Waterbird made the first successful flight in the world to use a stepped floatonly achieved by embodying Edward Wakefield‘s 2 years of persistent experiments.
+On 25 November 1911, at Windermere, Waterbird made the first successful flight in the world to use a stepped float, only achieved by embodying Edward Wakefield‘s 2 years of considerable experiments with floats of many shapes and sizes.
 The pilot was Herbert Stanley Adams.
 Adams confirmed the initial flights to Wakefield by telegram.

 The 2 steps of the float have been circled in red on the photo below captioned ‘Central float’, taken at Hill of Oaks.